 What is SEND?

+Children learn at different speeds and in different ways.
+Teachers take this into account when they organise children’s lessons, however, some children still find it much harder to learn than others of the same age and may need extra help.
 SEND stands for Special Educational Needs and Disabilities.
 It is a term used to describe children whose needs require any form of support in addition to that of their peers.
 There are 4 categories of need defined by the code of practice, these are;

 - Cognition and Learning

 - Communication and Interaction

 Child can have areas of need within one or more of these categories

 Legal requirements - which Acts we comply with

 Legally we must comply with section 69(2) of the Children and Families Act 2014, and Regulation 51 and schedule 1 of the Special Educational Needs and Disability Regulations 2014.